xAPPO/MQTT/README.md

 The licence for alpha4 has been updated to be restrictive whilst in testing.
 I intend the final version to be under a much less restrictive licence although it will likely require my express written permission to publish any derivate code and no commercial offering will be allowed.

 Pre Release notes for alpha4
-30th September 2019
+7th October 2019

-This is the pre8 'Adventurer' release of alpha 4 - at this time it is still a work in progress but reasonably useable I hope.
-Please backup first though and use at your own risk.
+This read me is only partially updated for alpha 4 - at this time .
+Before installing please backup first though and as alwaysuse at your own risk.
 You must install the app and the three drivers.
 They have all changed.

 You may lose/have to recreate any virtual devices that you have that import devices from MQTT into HE.
 If this is a concern contact me first as there is a way around it.

-This read me will be updated again very shortly with the new features for alpha4 - meanwhile here are the V3 instructions.
+This read me will be updated again very shortly with the new features for alpha4 - meanwhile here are the older V3 instructions taht are still valid

 # Features